igarcica/PicknPlace/pick_n_place/scripts/README.md

     - clustering_raw_traintest_ros.py: Contains the functions to classify the current grid-based metric in a deformation class.
 Loads the trained model in ``/home/userlab/iri-lab/iri_ws/src/PicknPlace/data/placing_metric/kmeans_model.pkl``
 - placing_quality.py: ROS node with the service to compute the quality of the placed object or pile.
 Uses ``placing_grid_metric_ros.py``
     - placing_grid_metric_ros.py: Contains the functions to process the pointcloud of the placed object and compute the metric for the placing quality.
-- cost_update.py: Given the placement qualities, placcing strtaegies and sensed deformation classes, it computes and plots the costs tables.
+- cost_update.py: Given the placement qualities, placing strategies and sensed deformation classes, it computes and plots the costs tables.
+    - system_adaptability.py: Plots the pile quality and cost evolution of the system's adaptabilty experiments.
+    - stystem_performance.py
+    - system_scalability.py
+    - compute_cost_entry.py: ROS node with a service to compute the new state-action cost entry given a placement quality.

 #  Deformation class prediction, Deformation state estimation and Placing state estimation modules